QuickFastly/NR-wiki/docs/Nova-Regna/World/Places/Kitabe Proving Grounds.md

 comments: true
 tags: PG
 ---
 Kitabe Proving Grounds was a large automotive testing compound, primarily focused on testing the top speeds of high-performance vehicles, as well as their handling characteristics, endurance, and stability at high speeds.
-It is located in the [[Kitabe]] area of [[Hashiri]] in [[Sumitori]], [[Shinzen]], built near the coastline and surrounded by hills on all other sides to reduce noise pollution.
+It is located in the [Kitabe](../Map/Shinzen/CIty%20of%20Hashiri,%20Sumitori/Kitabe) area of [Hashiri](../Map/Shinzen/CIty%20of%20Hashiri,%20Sumitori/Hashiri) in [Sumitori](Sumitori), [Shinzen](../Map/Shinzen/Shinzen), built near the coastline and surrounded by hills on all other sides to reduce noise pollution.
 It was also previously a popular location for motorsport events before its closure.
-It was recently reopened by [[Haruna Kitami]] and [[EXCEED]], and has become the central point of the revival of traditional motorsport and automotive performance.
+It was recently reopened by [Haruna Kitami](../../Characters/PG/Haruna%20Kitami) and [EXCEED](../Organizations/EXCEED), and has become the central point of the revival of traditional motorsport and automotive performance.

 The primary feature of the compound is the massive four-lane oval constructed in the same manner as the nation's expressways, featuring two 1.5 kilometer (0.93 mile) long straight sections with extremely high banked turns, reaching a maximum banking of 33°.
 The total length of the oval is 4.5 kilometers (2.8 miles).
 This road is surrounded with high walls and steel catch fencing, both for safety reasons and to help further reduce noise pollution in the surrounding area.
 On the inside of one of the straight sections is a 1 kilometer (0.62 mi) long pit road lined with garages and workshops.